|Commission on Judicial Discipline|

 The commission does not have jurisdiction over municipal court judges.
 County Court judges in the City and County of Denver serve as municipal judges, which removes them from the commission’s jurisdiction.
-Complaints regarding the conduct of Denver County Court judges are considered by the Denver County Court Judicial Discipline Commission, 1437 Broadway, Room 108, Denver, CO 80202 (Telephone 720 865 7870).
+Complaints regarding the conduct of Denver County Court judges are considered by the Denver County Court Judicial Discipline Commission, 1437 Bannock, Room 108, Denver, CO 80202 (Telephone 720 865 7870).
 Complaints regarding the conduct of a lawyer who serves as a magistrate of a state court or as a municipal judge should be filed with the Office of Attorney Regulation Counsel, 1300 Broadway, Suite 500, Denver, Colorado 80203.

 The commission has the constitutional authority to investigate any of the following acts:

 - willful misconduct by a judge, including misconduct which, although not related to judicial duties, brings the judicial office into disrepute or is prejudicial to the administration of justice;